cesarvr/blog/content/post/rust-performance.md

 }
 ```

-> Basically is a rudimentary implementation of a **equals-ignore-case** plus an additional check to see if they are they same character (the same capitalization).
+> Basically is a rudimentary implementation of an **equals-ignore-case** plus an additional check to see if they are they same character (the same capitalization).

-To complete the challenge each version (Rust, Javascript) need to reduce a large string ([50K character](https://adventofcode.com/2018/day/5/input)) which is good enough to test how well one version performs against the other, then I run each code using Linux ``time`` and got this:
+To complete the challenge each version (Rust, Javascript) needs to reduce a large string ([50K character](https://adventofcode.com/2018/day/5/input)) which is good enough to test how well one version performs against the other, then I run each code using Linux ``time`` and got this:

 ```python
 # Javascript (Node.js)